basma-khalil/simple-auth/README.md

 ### Development Mode

-- To Runs the app in the development watch mode, run the following command:
+- To run the app in the development watch mode, run the following command:

 ```
 gulp